K-PaaS/application-platform-guide-eng/user_guide/development_application/java.md

 2) resource/application-cloud.properties (application.properties is for Local environment)
   - The service name that the application will use is set as the properties that will be applied in the Cloud environment.
-Because cubrid  and GlusterFs does not provide information on Spring-cloud-connector, use  VCAP SERVICE environment information of the Application to do service connection.
+Because cubrid and GlusterFs do not provide information on Spring-cloud-connector, use  VCAP SERVICE environment information of the Application to do service connection.

 ```
 db.mysql.servicename: mysql-service-instance